Skip to main content

 Treating Rhabdomyosarcoma

-If you or your child has been diagnosed with rhabdomyosarcoma (RMS), your treatment team will discuss the options with you.
-It’s important to weigh the benefits of each treatment option against the possible risks and side effects.
+If you or your child has been diagnosed with rhabdomyosarcoma (RMS), the cancer care team will discuss treatment options with you.
+It is important to consider the benefits of each treatment option and the possible risks and side effects.

 Common treatment approaches

-All children and adults with RMS will be treated with surgery to remove the tumor if it can be done without causing major damage or disfigurement.
-If this isn’t possible, chemotherapy and/or radiation therapy may be used first to try to shrink the tumor.
+All children and adults with RMS will be treated with surgery to remove the tumor if it can be done safely without causing major damage or disfigurement.
+If this is not possible, chemo and/or radiation therapy may be used first to try to make the tumor smaller.
 If it shrinks enough, surgery can be done at this point.
-The goal of surgery is to remove the tumor completely, but this isn’t always possible.
+The goal of surgery is to remove the tumor completely, but this is not always possible.

-Even if the tumor appears to have been removed completely, all patients with RMS need chemotherapy.
-Without it, it’s very likely that the cancer will come back in distant parts in the body because small amounts of cancer have almost always reached other parts of the body when the cancer is first found (even thought they can't be seen on imaging tests).
+Even if the tumor appears to have been removed completely, all patients with RMS need chemo.
+Without it, it is very likely that the cancer will come back because small amounts of cancer are almost always in other parts of the body (even though they are not big enough to be seen on imaging tests).

-If cancer is left behind after surgery or if the cancer has some less favorable traits and it hasn’t spread to distant sites (as is the case most of the time), radiation therapy will also be given.
+If cancer is left behind after surgery, or if the cancer has some unfavorable traits but has not spread to distant sites, radiation therapy will also be given.

 Who treats rhabdomyosarcoma?

-RMS is not common, and treating it can be complex, so it’s very important for patients to be diagnosed and treated by a team of doctors who have experience with RMS.
+RMS is not common, and treating it can be complex, so it is very important for patients to be diagnosed and treated by a team of doctors who have experience with RMS.

 For children and teens, treatment is best done at a children’s cancer center.
 For adults with RMS, treatment is typically done at a major cancer center.
 Doctors on the treatment team might include: